-Read on to learn about the particular requirements for HOA and COA foreclosures in New Mexico.
+Read on to learn about HOA and COA foreclosures and related laws in New Mexico.

 This article focuses on the Homeowner Association Act and the Condominium Act.
 The two sets of laws are very similar.

-Most HOAs and COAs have the power to place a lien on your home if you become delinquent in paying the monthly dues and/or any special assessments (collectively referred to as “assessments”).
-Once you become delinquent on the assessments, a lien will usually automatically attach to your property.
+Most HOAs and COAs have the power to place a lien on your home if you become delinquent in paying the assessments.
+Once the homeowner becomes delinquent on the assessments, a lien will usually automatically attach to the property.

 In New Mexico, an HOA or COA is entitled to a lien for any assessment due or fines imposed against the owner from the time the assessment or fine becomes due.
-If an assessment is payable in installments, the full amount of the assessment constitutes a lien from the time the first installment becomes due (N.M.
+If an assessment is payable in installments, the full amount of the assessment constitutes a lien from the time the first installment becomes due.
+(N.M.
 Stat.
-Ann. § 47-7E-6(A), § 47-7C-16(A)).
+Ann. § 47-16-6(B), § 47-7C-16(A)).

-The recording of the instruments that create the common interest community and/or give the association the authority to impose assessments (such as a Declaration of Covenants, Conditions, and Restrictions, which is often referred to as the CC&Rs) constitutes record notice and perfection of the lien.
-No further recording of the claim of lien for assessments is required (N.M.
+The recording of the instruments that create the common interest community or give the association the authority to impose assessments—like the Declaration of Covenants, Conditions, and Restrictions—constitutes record notice and perfection of the lien.
+No further recording of the claim of lien for assessments is required.
+(N.M.
 Stat.
-Ann. § 47-7E-6(C), § 47-7C-16(C)).
-(In some states, the HOA or COA must record the lien in order for it to be effective.)
+Ann. § 47-16-6(C), § 47-7C-16(C)).
+(In some states, however, the HOA or COA has to record the lien for it to be effective.)